Author, Actress, Journalist

-Author of ‘The Last Living Slut: Born In Iran, Bred Backstage’: and the upcoming ‘The Lonely Epileptic’ (HarperCollins)
+Author of ‘The Last Living Slut: Born In Iran, Bred Backstage’ (HarperCollins) and ‘Dead Iranian Girl’ (Rare Bird Books)

 The Last Living Slut: a book of a childhood in the Iranian Revolution, Political Activity, War and the Persian dusk… bath-houses in twilight, child abuse, escape to England, racial violence, American rock stars, love, blood & abortion.
 Female sexuality which has always been saturated in a saccharine, florid coating and ensconced within wealth, material goods, and fairy tale-like settings, is raw and human here and unvarnished: More Henry Miller and Bukowski, never Anais Nin.
 This book is a performance of dissent in order to demonstrate how men are idolized for their sexuality whilst women are demonized for it.